 Dr. Jon Bartelt

-Mrs. Carrie Hruby
+Dr. Carrie Hruby

 Carrie Hruby began her career in public education 24 years ago as a second grade teacher in central Illinois.
 She also has experience teaching middle school and working for ISBE.
 Beginning in 2005, Carrie served the Ball-Chatham Community Unit School District as the Assistant Superintendent and then was promoted as the Superintendent in 2012.
 She currently serves as the Superintendent of O’Fallon District 90 in southwestern Illinois where she relocated with her family in 2015.
 Carrie’s experience as a Superintendent is both in a unit district and in an elementary district.
-Carrie is in the final stage of her doctoral studies at Illinois State University.
+Carrie completed her doctoral studies at Illinois State University.
 She has presented at the IASB/IASA/IASBO Joint Annual Conference on many topics over her career, as well as locally and within her community.

 Dr. Michael Lubelfeld